 Truly, men cannot know

-Truly, because they don’t know me.
+Truly, because they do not know me.

 Those who know me are few,